Fixed Wireless: NON-STANDARD INSTALLATIONS

 The following are some notes regarding nbn Fixed Wireless non – standard installations.

 Please remember that each non-standard install is assessed on a case-by-case basis by nbn, nbn are currently reviewing their non standard install protocols.
 Current protocols can be found here under Non Standard Install Processes.
+Some of the non-standard installs pictured on the BIRRR website may no longer be approved by nbn.

 In the event that the ‘standard installation’ procedure fails, the next steps are: